conan-io/conan-io.github.io/_posts/2026-09-02-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 difference is that it is now a design choice rather than a requirement for every C++ library.

+> **Note:** SwiftPM is a natural choice when the C++ dependency is packaged for
+> SwiftPM.
+In this example, however, LunaSVG comes from ConanCenter, so Conan
+> obtains the library and its dependencies and provides the build information
+> Xcode needs to use them from Swift.

 Try the [complete
 example](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop)
 and consult the official [Swift C++ interoperability